andycranston/monopng/README.md

 Boxified.png
 ```

 The image is 1920 pixels across and 1080 tall.
-This image is in the repository.
+The image is in the repository.

-Personally I think it makes a nice desktop wallpaper.
+Personally I think it makes a nice desktop wallpaper :-]

 The `boxified.py` program that creates this image is only 40 odd lines long
 including comments and blank lines.

 # More detail for programmers

-The `monopng` Python class is defined on a file called `monopng.py`.
+The `monopng` Python class is defined in the file called `monopng.py`.
 Place this file
 in a directory where it can be found by standard import searches.
 Then all that is
 required to import it is: